 1. Learn About Florida’s Water

-Whether you are a new resident or know someone who is relatively new to Florida, there are so many things that make this state wonderfully unique, including how Florida has evolved with water.
+Whether you are a new resident yourself or know someone who is relatively new to Florida, there are so many things that make this state wonderfully unique, including how Florida has evolved with water.

 Did you know?